Director of Community Organizing, Advocacy, and Development

-W. Tali Hairston, MAGL, is Director of Community Engagement and Reconciliation at Seattle Presbytery.
+Rev. W. Tali Hairston, MAGL, is Director of Community Organizing, Advocacy, and Development at Seattle Presbytery.
 He is father to four wonderful children, Isaiah, Kennadi, Lynia, and Jordan.
 He and his wife Crystal enjoy doing ministry together, going to plays and musicals, and being foodies.
 Along with an amazing community of friends, these are the true gifts of his life that encourage and strengthen him.

 Born and raised in the Rainier Valley neighborhood of Seattle, Tali loves his community.
 Tali grew up doing ministry with at-risk youth and young adults in Seattle, and is a graduate of the University of Washington and Fuller Seminary.
 He is on schedule to complete his PhD in Educational Leadership by June 2019.
 As a noted speaker, writer, consultant, researcher, and educator he is passionate about the work of organizational diversity, reconciliation studies, global urban community development, and equity and diversity in higher education, marketplace, and the church.